 Chenoa’s faith, grounded in advocacy and justice, developed through her relationship with her parents, Carleton and Elinor Stock.
 Through their love, sustained presence, encouragement and questioning, they have fully supported her in each step of her discernment for ministry.
 Seeds of faith planted through her parents’ influence grew when she was a student at Wittenberg University, where she served on the chapel music team.
 Building on this foundation, Chenoa has continued to mature throughout her years of service.

-“My faith, Chenoa says, “is grounded in a call to share God’s love and compassion in a time when many live in inequality and have lost hope but know they can create change when the spirit of love and trust are shared.”
+“My faith,” Chenoa says, “is grounded in a call to share God’s love and compassion in a time when many live in inequality and have lost hope, but they know that they can create change when the spirit of love and trust are shared.”

 Birthday – October 22